-In the on-line survey conducted in 2010, approximately 10% of equestrian respondents reported riding Albuquerque's trails.
+In the on-line survey approximately 10% of equestrian respondents reported riding Albuquerque's trails.
 The majority of equestrian owners live in the Rio Grande Valley area although there are a few areas on the west side of Albuquerque where horses are still kept.
 The City and County have provided a few areas in the Valley with horse or equestrian parking available.
 A few notable examples include City Shining River Open Space Trailhead, Los Poblanos Fields Open Space, and the County's Bachechi Open Space.
-The City and County should continue to add equestrian facilities where appropriate to encourage more equestrians and support the horse culture New Mexico and the City.
+To encourage more equestrians and the culture New Mexico and the Southwest has regarding horses, it is recommended that the City and County add equestrian facilities where appropriate in the future.